PART OF THE COMPULSORY LEVEL II PATHWAY FOR THOSE WANTING TO ACHIEVE A DIPLOMA IN OSTEOPATHIC APPROACH TO THE CANINE PATIENT.

 - An ability to critically consider common orthopaedic conditions;

 - An ability to critically reflect upon one’s own limitations and work with other veterinary practitioners where required.

 - An unquestionable ability to know the indications and contraindications of treatment and when an animal should be seen by a vet with immediate effect.

-If you like the idea of this course, please email us on firstname.lastname@example.org to demonstrate an interest, so we can stay in touch and let you know when the course goes live.
+If you fulfil criteria and would like to apply for this course, please email us on firstname.lastname@example.org for an application form or to ask specific questions.
+If you would just like to join our mailing list so you know when the course goes live.
+Please put your email below.
 We look forward to having you onboard!